dan-koller/dotfiles/README.md

 -   Make the scripts executable -> `chmod +x .dotfiles/*.sh`
 -   Run `./.dotfiles/install.sh <hostname> <gitname> <gitemail>`

 _Please make sure to specify the hostname as cli argument.
 The git details are optional.
-You can also provide a `--full` flag to install all apps._
+You can also provide a `--full` flag as 4th option to install all apps._

-Example: `./install.sh "MyMacBookPro" "John Doe" "john.doe@example.com"`
+Example: `./install.sh "MyMacBookPro" "John Doe" "john.doe@example.com" --full`

 ## One-click-setup